influxdata/docs-v2/content/influxdb/v2.0/influxdb-templates/monitor.md

 for the Telegraf Configuration file hosted on within your InfluxDB Cloud account.
 If all goes well, you won't see any output from Telegraf, since it's designed to run quietly in the background.

-These setup steps will need to be performed for each InfluxDB OSS instance you wish to monitor.
+These setup steps need to be performed for each InfluxDB OSS instance you wish to monitor.

 ## Viewing the Monitoring Dashboard
-Once you have your Telegraf agents set up and successfully pushing metrics to your InfluxDB Cloud account, you should be ready to view those meterics on the Dashboard that was installed via the InfluxDB Template from earlier.
+Once you have your Telegraf agents set up and successfully pushing metrics to your InfluxDB Cloud account, you should be ready to view those meterics on the dashboard that was installed via the InfluxDB Template from earlier.
 In your InfluxDB Cloud account, navigate to the `Boards` area of the app and click on the `InfluxDB OSS Metrics` dashboard.
 If metrics are flowing properly, you should see soemthing like this.

-{{ image of the dashboard here }}
+{{< img-hd src="/img/influxdb/2-0-monitor-oss-dashboard.png" />}}

 ## Adding Alerting for when Metrics Stop Reporting
 Viewing the dashboard is helpful for seeing data in real time, but to ensure data is always flowing from your InfluxDB OSS instances into your InfluxDB Cloud